French Indochina: World War II

-In the Vietnamese famine of 1944–1945 1 to 2 million Vietnamese starved to death in the Red river delta of northern Vietnam due to the Japanese, as the Japanese seized Vietnamese rice and didn't pay.
+In the Vietnamese famine of 1944–1945, one to two million people starved to death in the Red River Delta of northern Vietnam due to various factors.
 In Phat Diem the Vietnamese farmer Di Ho was one of the few survivors who saw the Japanese steal grain.
 The North Vietnamese government accused both France and Japan of the famine and said 1–2 million Vietnamese died.
 Võ An Ninh took photographs of dead and dying Vietnamese during the great famine, which were introduced in some foreign books, say, a Japanese book by Katsumoto Saotome published in 1993.
 Starving Vietnamese were dying throughout northern Vietnam in 1945 due to the Japanese seizure of their crops by the time the Chinese came to disarm the Japanese and Vietnamese corpses were all throughout the streets of Hanoi and had to be cleaned up by students.

 Although the death toll of 1945 famine is generally said to be 1 million to 2 million, the estimated value ranges effectively from 2 hundred thousand to 2 million.
-Especially 2 million is often cited, which is insisted by the Communist Party of Vietnam, but is not based on academic research since Ho Chin Minh's assertion in the Declaration of Independence of Vietnam on 2 September 1945 is just repeated.
+Especially 2 million is often cited, which is insisted by the Communist Party of Vietnam, but is not based on academic research since Ho Chi Minh's assertion in the Declaration of Independence of Vietnam on 2 September 1945 has just been repeated.
 Speaking precisely, Ho Chi Minh mentioned over 2 million in the Declaration but 2 million is the official perspective of Communist Party of Vietnam for decades.
 On the other hand there are Vietnamese considering other numbers, for instance, the Imperial Commissioner in Hanoi Phan Kế Toại, who later joined Viet Minh, insisted four hundred thousand.
-Based on his research of the joint field works conducted in the northern Vietnam in early 1990s, of which official report was published in the title Nạn Dói Năm 1945 ớ Việt Nam: Những Chững Tích Lịch Sự, (edited by Văn Tạo and Furuta Motoo), Japanese professor Furuta Motoo concluded that the death toll would be likely larger than 1 million but seems skeptical of 2 million.
+Based on his research of the joint field works conducted in the northern Vietnam in early 1990s, of which official report was published in the title Nạn đói năm 1945 ở Việt Nam: Những Chứng tích Lịch sử (edited by Văn Tạo and Furuta Motoo), Japanese professor Furuta Motoo concluded that the death toll would be likely larger than 1 million but seems skeptical of 2 million.